 Who am I?

-Until recently I also had a one-day per week private practice, but I have recently closed this in order to focus on my professional development: I am studying a Graduate Certificate of Clinical Teaching with a view to completing a Masters in Clinical Education in due course.
+Until recently I also had a one-day per week private practice, but I have recently closed this in order to focus on my professional development: I am studying a Graduate Diploma of Clinical Education with a view to completing a Masters in due course.

 I am also a partner to Felicity and father to two young boys.